 1. Relayed CCA

-Due to the nature of light communications, the CCA mechanism may not work on STA side.
+Due to the nature of light communications, the CCA mechanism may not work on non-AP LC STA side.
 The relayed CCA mechanism could work with the assistance of the AP.
-In general, the AP could detect the transmission from any STA as described in 32.3.2.3.5.2 CCA requirements.
-Then, the AP may disseminate the channel occupation information among the STAs within its coverage.
+In general, the AP could detect the transmission from any non-AP LC STA as described in 32.3.2.3.5.2 CCA requirements.
+Then, the AP may disseminate the channel occupation information among the non-AP LC STAs within its coverage.

-When the AP receives a transmission from a STA or transmissions from multiple STAs, it may retransmit the received packet if it does not have any packet in its queue.
-The retransmission would be a broadcast to all the STAs within its range, so that the STAs may be able to obtain the occupation status of the uplink channel from the assistance of the AP.
-STAs that successfully receive the retransmission from the AP would mark the medium ‘busy’ as in the CCA mechanism, except the sender(s) who are using the uplink channel.
+When the AP detects a transmission from a non-AP LC STA or transmissions from multiple non-AP LC STAs, it may repeat the received data.
+The repetition could be done at the analog level, i.e., the detected data is forwarded to both receiver physical layer and the lamp.
+The repetition would be a broadcast to all the non-AP LC STAs within its range, so that the non-AP LC STAs may be able to obtain the occupation status of the uplink channel from the assistance of the AP.
+Non-AP LC STAs that successfully detect the repetition by the AP would mark the medium ‘busy’ as in the CCA mechanism, except the sender(s) who are using the uplink channel.

-When the AP has a packet to transmit, it stops the retransmission in the relayed CCA mechanism, and switches to the transmission of the new packet immediately.
+When the AP has a packet to transmit, it starts the transmission of the new packet immediately after the repetition of the data from a non-AP LC STA.

 Figure 1 illustrates an example of channel access with relayed CCA mechanism.
-The AP may retransmit packet received from STA1 and STA2 on the downlink channel.
-Other STAs could mark the uplink channel as ‘busy’ in the CCA.indication in order to avoid the collisions on the uplink channel.
-The AP could switch from retransmission of received packet to its own queue as shown in the example of Packet 3 and 4’s switch.
+The AP may retransmit data received from non-AP LC STAs on the downlink channel.
+Other non-AP LC STAs could mark the uplink channel as ‘busy’ in the CCA.indication in order to avoid the collisions on the uplink channel.
+The AP could switch from retransmission of received data to its own queue at the end of the repetition, as shown in the example of Packet 3 and 4’s switch.